... and the Beat Goes On!: Production

 After the success of the single "Hyper Hyper", Scooter decided to make their debut album.
 Released in early 1995, it contains brand new tracks and reworked "The Loop!"-remixes.
 There are no gaps between the tracks, it sounds like an imaginary Scooter gig (on the LP release, however, all tracks are unmixed and 7 tracks, not released as singles, are even without the crowd noises).

 The album was re-released in 2013 in the "20 Years of Hardcore Expanded Edition" series.
 This version contains 3 CDs: the first is the digitally remastered original album; the other two contain the singles, B-sides, live recordings, and remixes related to the album.

-The album was re-released on LP in 2020 to coincide with the 25th anniversary of the album's release.
+The album was re-released on LP on 31 January 2020 to coincide with the 25th anniversary of the album's release.
+It was re-released on yellow LP on 12 June of the following year for Record Store Day, limited to 500 copies.